-The entirety of the Project being developed by the Proponent consists of up to 12 wind turbines capable of producing up to approximately 50 MW of renewable energy, access roads, an underground and overhead collection system that interconnects to the proposed Westchester substation, which thereafter connects via a short transmission line to the existing Nova Scotia Power grid.
+The entirety of the Project being developed by the Proponent consists of:

+- Up to 12 wind turbines capable of producing up to approximately 75 MW of renewable energy;

+- Upgrades to existing access roads

+- New access roads;

+- An overhead electrical collection system;

+- A substation: and.

+- A short transmission line to the existing Nova Scotia Power grid.